 Students can register for summer and fall at the same time and defer their enrollment fees.

-Will the Promise Grant (formally BOG Fee Waiver) be available in time to register for summer and fall?
+Will the Promise Grant (formerly BOG Fee Waiver) be available in time to register for summer and fall?

 Yes, it is anticipated that Promise Grant forms for 2018-19 will be available in mid-February.